PNNL-m-q/lipidimea/docs/source/project_info/contributing.rst

 Docstring Format
 ****************************
-Detailed docstrings must be included in all functions/classes (both internal and external) in ``pyliquid``.
+Detailed docstrings must be included in all functions/classes (both internal and external) in ``LipidIMEA``.
 Docstring format loosely follows the `numpydoc style <https://numpydoc.readthedocs.io/en/latest/format.html>`_, refer to existing docstrings for specific examples.
 Generally, all functions should include a description and parameters/returns sections (if applicable) as in the following example: